 The only downside?
 It may not be best for kids who are just starting out with their first sewing projects because it’s feature-rich!

 The Tradition Sewing Machine is perfect for beginners and teenagers alike.
-It features a durable exterior, instructional manual with guidance on how to thread the machine as well as sewing stitches like a straight stitch, zigzag, buttonholes, and more.
+It features a durable exterior, and instructional manual with guidance on how to thread the machine as well as sewing stitches like a straight stitch, zigzag, buttonholes, and more.